curl/everything-curl/ftp/cmds.md

 ## Fallible commands

-You can opt to send indidivual quote commands that are allowed to fail, to get an error return back from the server without causing everything to stop.
+You can opt to send indidivual quote commands that are allowed to fail, to get an error returned from the server without causing everything to stop.

 You make the command "fallible" by prefixing it with an asterisk (`*`).
 For example, send a delete (`DELE`) after a transfer and allow it to fail: